node-webrtc/node-webrtc/README.md

 ## bridge.js

-You can run the data channel demo by `node examples/bridge.js` and browsing to `examples/peer.html` in `chrome --enable-data-channels`.
+You can run the data channel demo by `node examples/bridge.js` and browsing to [localhost:8080/peer.html](http:localhost:8080/peer.html).

 Usage: